 If you are at a crossroads and can’t decide if IT consulting would be the right option for you, think about it from the standpoint of the cost-benefit ratio.
 To get you started, we have compiled an overview of IT consulting average rates across the UK.

 IT consultants are the providers of expert advice and guidance in case the organization lacks the required tech expertise in-house.
 Their main role is “IT support” for non-technical companies.
-They can help a company develop and implement a successful IT strategy or lead its digital transformation initiative.
-That is the best cost-effective solution for companies that are going to start the first tech project, for startups and small businesses that know their needs and want to hire the matching development team and understand how to implement their ideas into life.
-They also have great communication skills and often take responsibility for managing the development team.
+For example, they can help a company develop and implement a successful IT strategy or lead its digital transformation initiative.
+That is the best cost-effective solution for companies that are going to start their first tech project, for startups and small businesses that know their needs and want to hire the matching development team and understand how to implement their ideas.
+IT consultants also have great communication skills and often take responsibility for managing the development team.

 Typical responsibilities of an IT consultant include:

-- IT consulting companies keep the clients up to date with the development process by documenting the progress as well as preparing reports and consulting presentations highlighting the client’s current progress.
+- Keeping clients up to date with the development process by documenting the progress as well as preparing reports and consulting presentations highlighting the client’s current progress.

-- They help assess potential vendors and get the required resources on board.
+- Helping assess potential vendors and getting the required resources on board.
 IT consultants also ensure the in-house team is easily integrated with external developers from an agency and provide continuous IT support.

-- They define the scope of the project together with the vendor and voice its requirements.
-IT consultants also assist with preparing cost estimates to assure the costs are allocated appropriately.
+- Defining the scope of the project together with the vendor and voicing its requirements.
+IT consultants also assist with preparing cost estimates to ensure the costs are allocated appropriately.

-- They make sure the vendor’s other IT staff or the whole company’s IT department meets the requirements and deadlines.
+- Making sure the vendor’s other IT staff or the whole company’s IT department meets the requirements and deadlines.

-- IT consulting companies keep the clients up to date with the development process by documenting the progress and presenting reports.
+- Keeping the clients up to date with the development process by documenting the progress and presenting reports.

 Generally speaking, IT consulting companies and their representatives can act as hiring advisors, product/project managers, or even C-level executives.
-Yet, this doesn’t mean they can substitute the listed in-house specialists completely.
+Yet, this doesn’t mean they can completely substitute the listed in-house specialists.